spinningideas/architecture/README.md

 # Architecture

-Various architecture related artifacts and diagrams
+Various architecture related artifacts and diagrams and wiki pages

+# Diagrams

 See the repo for https://www.diagrams.net/ based diagrams that have various architectural perspectives for use as a reference or starting point for your own diagrams